- Arts and Design»

 You may wish to simply measure the balloon without having an example to hand.

 Remember that shrinkage is likely to be around 30%.
-If you would like to make large frogs, blow the balloons up to the required size.
+If you would like to make large fish, blow the balloons up to the required size.

 Always add a little water to the bowl of the balloon before inflating them if you use them for felting in a Tumble Dryer.
 Heat expands the air inside the balloons but without the water, the balloons will soon find a way to escape from the fibers which cover them.
 Inevitably this will enlarge the opening which is something you do not want to happen.